A Brief History of Communication

 On the contrary, the first speech system consisted of simple sounds (followed by non-verbal gestures) used to denote some things humans considered important back then.

-Every painting and craving tells a story
+Every painting and carving tells a story

 Since the language system our distant ancestors used wasn’t so suitable for long explanations and oral lore, they had to find different ways to tell their stories.